chetan-pediredla/Brain_cancer-tumor_classification/README.md

 # Brain_cancer-tumor_classification
- The dataset  we have used contains 7023 images of human brain MRI images which are classified into 4 (5712 images to train model ,1311 images to test model)​
+ The dataset  we have used contains 7023 images of human brain MRI images which are classified into 4 (5712 images to train model ,1311 images to test model)

- classes: glioma, meningioma, and pituitary. for model Building we have considered above 3 classes
+ classes: glioma, meningioma, and pituitary.
 ## Data Preparation
  Load the data (Brain MRI )